volodymyrhudyma/blog/content/blog/lazy-loading-in-react-with-react-lazy-and-suspense.md

 export default Users;
 ```

-The application is extremely simple and works the following way:
+The application is extremely simple and works as follows:

 ![App Example](/img/app-example.gif "App Example")

-Nothing is wrong with it, but let's open the developer tools on the Network tab and see what is being loaded when the users opens an application:
+There is nothing wrong with this, but let's open the Developer Tools on the Network Tab and see what loads when the user opens an application:

 ![App Loading](/img/screenshot-2021-01-26-at-20.35.04.png "App Loading")

-We can see only one chunk **0.chunk.js** that contains the whole code and weights 443kB (not that we are not using the production build).
+We can only see one chunk **0.chunk.js**, which contains all the code and weighs 443kB (not that we are not using the production build).

-But there is absolutely no need to render **User** component and use some resources for it, since it is not visible until the button is clicked, which may never happen.
+But there is absolutely no need to render the **User** component and use some resources for it, since it is not visible until the button is clicked, which may never happen.

-Let's optimize the above code using the tools React provides us with: **React.lazy** and **Suspense**:
+Let's optimize the above code using the tools React provides us: **React.lazy** and **Suspense**:

 ## Using React.Lazy And Suspense